 There are many advantages to undertaking a qualification in First Language Malay.
-The qualification is a gateway to fully understanding and appreciating the Malay culture, heritage and norms.
-This is highly beneficial for those students planning to work and live in Malaysia.
-Studying Malay at First Language level will equip students with the skills and knowledge they need to communicate both professionally and creatively in Malay, at a far greater level of proficiency than the Foreign Language (0546) course.
+Malay is also a gateway to fully understanding and appreciate the Malay culture, heritage and norms.
+This is significantly beneficial for those students planning to work and live in Malaysia.
+Studying Malay at First Language level will also equip students with the skills and knowledge they need to communicate both professionally and creatively in Malay.